linuxlawson/budget-buddy/README.md

 Click on 'Total Costs' after filling in expenses fields.
 This will get you 'Total Costs' (for the month) and, the 'Remainder' of monthly income.

-Fill in two more fields and click 'Remainder' of monthy income.
+Fill in two more fields and click 'Remainder'.
 Done.

 **Note:** All fields must be filled in, even if with 0, else: wont work.
 Will not do decimals at this time, whole numbers only.